 A student can apply to postpone a semester at any time up to the last day of the Add-and-Drop period using the Clearance and Postponement forms on the DU SIS.
-The maximum number of times a student can postpone from a semester is four, given that he/she does not exceed the maximum period allowed to study the program, i.e. eight years for bachelor and four years for the diploma program.
-When a student returns to the university after semester postponement (for one semester or more), he/she should fill in and submit a 'Resumption of Studies Approval Form' for this purpose through the DU SIS.
+The maximum number of times a self-funded student can postpone a semester is four times while it is two times for a MoHE sponsored students as of its instructions for the academic year 2019-2020, given that he/she does not exceed the maximum period allowed to study the program, i.e. eight years for bachelor program and four years for the diploma program.
+When a student returns to the university after semester postponement (for one semester or more), he/she should submit a 'Resumption of Studies Approval Form' for this purpose through the DU SIS.